 A religious icon is a window.
 It is always that way, from the first moment a brush full of paint is laid to wood.
-The artist is a vessel as it, itself is.
-It is written in prayer.
+The icon is a vessel.
+So is the artist.
+The image is written in prayer.
 This means that the artist centers herself and empties herself and then prays a simple mantra-like yearning the whole time she is working.
 It’s a variation of the Jesus prayer, and it goes like this, “Beloved Jesus, Master, have mercy on me and guide me.”

 Here’s one of the icons that Laurie has written.

 This icon is of Julian of Norwich.
 At the window of her anchorage, Julian would offer spiritual direction to all who came to her.
 From a life steeped in conversation with Christ, she had a great deal of wisdom to share.
 Here is a window through which your soul can apprehend her teachings.